VostokSOS-Frontend/Travel-ever/godetsky.md

 # Hi people

-# My name is Yan and i am member of AVAJ team
+# My name is Yan and I am member of AVAJ team

-At this project i am going to creat a page with info about festivals and events in Ukraine and all over the world.
+At this project I am going to creat a page with info about festivals and events in Ukraine and all over the world.